 - 6.35.
 A minor traffic or vehicle related offence is one which does not involve loss of life, driving under the influence of drink or drugs, driving whilst using a hand-held mobile telephone (these are addressed separately), and has not resulted in injury to any person or damage to any property (including vehicles).
-Where an applicant has 7 or more points on their DVLA licence for minor traffic or similar offences, a licence will not be granted until at least five years have elapsed since the completion of any sentence imposed.
-A licence holder who receives DVLA points while licensed that takes their total of DVLA points to 7 or more, can expect their licence to be revoked. - 6.36.
+Motoring offences will be considered on a case-by-case basis, and where one or more motoring offences demonstrate to the Licensing Authority that the applicant or current driver is not a fit and proper person to hold a licence, their licence may be suspended or revoked, or their application refused. - 6.36.
 A major traffic or vehicle related offence is one which is not covered by those under minor traffic or vehicle related offences.
 It does not involve loss of life, driving under the influence of drink or drugs, driving whilst using a hand-held mobile telephone, these have been addressed separately.
 It does include any offence which resulted in injury to any person or damage to any property (including vehicles).
 Where an applicant has a conviction for a major traffic offence or similar offence, a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.
 Any current driver convicted of this type of offence can expect their licence to be revoked.